c01dkit/sec-papers-collection/README.md

 ## How to start a PR?

+To speed up website crawling, you can unzip the `cache.zip` file and place the `cache` directory under the root path of the project.

-To update, first switch to `main` branch and simply update `data.yml` and run `main.py --json` to crawl and generate the latest information!
+To update, first switch to `main` branch and simply update `data.yml` and run `main.py` to crawl and generate the latest information!
 Then I will update my branch and deploy it.

+## Why there are no .vue files in the project?

-Since the source code should be private according to Prime Block, the vue files are closed-source currently. 😢
+*Since the source code should be private according to Prime Block, the vue files are closed-source currently.*